kevinsea/Insight-Wiki-Stage/Proposed 4.0 Changes.md

 You can also tell Insight that whenever you return a Beer, you will also generally return a Glass.
 Do this by adding a Recordset attribute.

-**[3.x COMPATIBILITY NOT YET IN 4.0-alpha1] CHANGE FROM v3: this used to be the DefaultGraph attribute.**

 	[Recordset(typeof(Beer), typeof(Glass))]
 	class Beer { ... }

 Now, whenever Insight reads a Beer, it will also look for a Glass unless you tell it otherwise.
 If there is no Glass in the recordset, then the Glass property will be null.

+**CHANGE FROM v3: this used to be the DefaultGraph attribute.**

 The other option is to pass a recordset definition into the query.
 Below, we tell Insight that the recordset contains a Beer and a Glass.

-**[3.x COMPATIBILITY NOT YET IN 4.0-alpha1] CHANGE FROM v3: this used to be the `returnType` or `withGraph` parameter and would take a `typeof(Graph<T>)`.
-The compatibility layer will still support these versions.**

 	List<Beer> yum = c.QuerySql("SELECT * FROM Beer JOIN Glasses", parameters,
 		Query.Returns(OneToOne<Beer, Glass>.Records));

-Design Notes:

-* Be Natural - `QuerySql<T...>` is the most natural expression of this concept.
-So it stays.
-* Be Natural - `returnType` and `withGraph` aren't as intuitive as `returns` and `Results.Recordset`, so I'm changing the names.
-* Be Fast - The returns parameter is a Function so that it is only called once when Insight does the initial mapping.
-* Be Productive - When using the returns parameter construct, the compiler will automatically detect the return type from the signature of this parameter.
+The design of the `Query.Returns` extension methods automatically let the compiler determine the return type of QuerySql.

-* Be Productive - The Query methods have a lot of optional parameters, so you generally will need to specify the `returns:` label.
-Most likely its position will replace `returnType` or `withGraph` so you won't need to change your code much.
-* Be Productive - The returns parameter is a great way to let you tell Insight how your data is structured.
-Let's build on that concept below.
+**CHANGE FROM v3: this used to be the `returnType` or `withGraph` parameter and would take a `typeof(Graph<T>)`.
+The compatibility layer will still support these versions.**

 # Multiple Unrelated Recordsets #